2026 Global ESSAY PRIZE

 Q. Do I have to attend the awards ceremony to win a prize?

 A. Nobody is required to attend the prize ceremony.
-You can win a prize without travelling to Oxford.
-But if we invite you to Oxford it is because your essay was good enough - in the opinion of the First Round judges - to be at least a contender for First, Second or Third Prize.
-Normally the Second Round judges will agree that the short-listed essays are worth at least a commendation.
+You can win a prize without travelling to London.
+But if we invite you to London it is because your essay was good enough - in the opinion of the First Round judges - to be at least a contender for First, Second or Third Prize.

 Q. Is there an entry fee?